-- 11.49 The policy aims to protect open space while allowing its recreation or other green infrastructure benefits to be enhanced, and to protect and enhance informal recreation in the Countryside Recreation Areas.
+- 11.67 The policy aims to protect open space while allowing its recreation or other green infrastructure benefits to be enhanced, and to protect and enhance informal recreation in the Countryside Recreation Areas.
 Open space comprises public open space and other outdoor sports and recreation facilities which are available to the public.
-Most open space in the urban area is shown on the Policy Map.
-Outdoor sports sites smaller than 0.25 hectares in the urban area (mostly bowling greens and tennis courts) are not shown on the Policy Map although the policy applies to them. - 11.50 Of this open space, Sefton's public open space in the urban area, comprises: - Public parks (including local parks), Blundellsands Key Park and play areas - Public playing fields, pitches and outdoor sports sites - Public nature sites - Public water bodies used for recreation such Crosby Marine Lake, Southport Marine Lake and the canal and its towpath. - Allotments - Larger public amenity green spaces - Public cemeteries in Southport and Thornton.
+Such sites of 0.2 hectares or more in the urban area are shown on the Policies Map. - 11.68 Of this open space, Sefton's public open space in the urban area, comprises: - Main parks, neighbourhood parks (including local parks and play areas, public nature sites in the urban area and larger, public amenity green spaces), - Public playing fields, pitches and outdoor sports sites, - Public water bodies used for recreation such Crosby Marine Lake, Southport Marine Lake and the canal and its towpath, and